ShanmukhSreenivas/HOTELogic/README.md

   Generating Bills
   Viewing staff details and contact info
   Viewing all the details of each room
-  Realtime calendar like view of bookings
+  Realtime calendar like view of bookings.